Academic Catalog

 • Grade Expectations

-• If their GPA is below 3.0, they can submit an explanatory statement along with their application.
+• If GPA is below 3.0, students can submit an explanatory statement along with their application (more details below)

 • Prerequisite Coursework

-• There are no prerequisite courses for the dual degree MAHS program.
-They will need to complete the following curriculum (located below) to be admitted to the MAHS program.
+• There are no prerequisite courses for the dual degree MAHS program

 • Major Coursework

-• Courses can be repeated once for a better grade
+• Courses may be repeated once for a better grade

 To be considered for admission, applicants must meet the following application requirements:

-• Apply by clicking on this link.
-The final deadline for dual degree applications is July 1st after a student’s junior year.
+• The final deadline for dual degree applications is July 1st after a student’s junior year

 • Interest in the field of holistic health studies